Garmin Vector Review

 Which Pedal?
 PowerTap vs bePRO vs Vector 2

-It’s a hard choice.
+It’s a hard choice jsut looking at the specs.
 But if you have a budget then your budget should make the choice more obvious.
 For me I would buy the P1 if I could afford it.
 I can’t.

 You’d go for the Vector for, perhaps, the reasons I outlined right at the start.